frontendpatterns/frontendpatterns.dev/src/content/patterns/infinite-scroll.md

 ## Solution

 Automatically loading more content as users scroll to create seamless browsing experiences.
-For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.
+For example, let a data fetching layer own the network call while a table component simply renders rows.